fireduck64/eth2stake/README.md

 # eth2stake

 Some docker scripts and stuff to run eth2 staking on mainnet.
 It uses docker to make install easy.

-It used geth for eth1 and lighthouse for eth2 (beacon and client).
+ * geth for eth1
+ * lighthouse for eth2 (beacon and client)
+ * eth2.0-deposit-cli for key generation

 ## DISCLAIMER